anjosh/AddressValidator/README.md

    - Loose coupling between components
    - Easier unit testing through mocking

+3. **Configuraion File**: Makes it easy to manage more configuration in the future

 ## Potential Improvements

 1. Add batch processing for large files